+Table 1: Details of the borehole array showing the GT and geographic orientation of the observation boreholes with respect to the central injection borehole.

 Surface equipment included a digital logger using Solexperts GeoMonitor II (GMII) software, allowing real-time monitoring of data and remote operation of the experimental system.
 Injection was performed using a large-volume 5 litre water/gas interface vessel connected to a high-precision Teledyne-ISCO 500 series D syringe pump.

 The borehole network was drilled sequentially.
 The pore pressure borehole (BGT-2) was drilled first and sealed off into 6 intervals using packers.
-The intervals were saturated with artificial porewater (APW) to the expected ambient pressure of ~1000 kPa.
-This borehole was tested at a depth of 12 m (proposed injection depth, Table 1) and was shown to be undisturbed.
+The intervals were saturated with artificial porewater (Pearson water type A1; Pearson et al., 2003) to the expected ambient pressure of ~1000 kPa.
+This borehole was pressure tested at a depth of 12 m (proposed injection depth) and was shown to have pressure decay at the expected rate, indicative of being undisturbed OPA.
 Step 2 saw the drilling and instrumentation of the remaining observation boreholes over 4-6 weeks.
 For each new borehole, the pore pressure in BGT-2 was assessed, with stable pore pressure indicating that the test site was representative of undisturbed OPA.
 Step 3 was the drilling and instrumentation of the central injection borehole (BGT-10).
 It took around 2 months to achieve stable pore pressure in BGT-10.
-No major changes were seen as each successive borehole was drilled and instrumented, giving confidence that the location was sound and appropriate for gas testing.
+No major changes were seen as each successive borehole was drilled and instrumented, giving confidence that the location was undisturbed and that boreholes were sufficiently spaced as not to interfere with one another.